bnb-chain/bsc/README.md

 ```

 #### 6. Interact with fullnode
-Start up `geth`'s built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console),
+Start up `geth`'s built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console)
-(via the trailing `console` subcommand) through which you can interact using [`web3` methods](https://web3js.readthedocs.io/en/)
+(via the trailing `console` subcommand), through which you can interact using [`web3` methods](https://web3js.readthedocs.io/en/)
 (note: the `web3` version bundled within `geth` is very old, and not up to date with official docs),
 as well as `geth`'s own [management APIs](https://geth.ethereum.org/docs/rpc/server).
-This tool is optional and if you leave it out you can always attach to an already running
+This tool is optional, and if you leave it out you can always attach to an already running
 `geth` instance with `geth attach`.

 #### 7. More